Skip to main content

 Returns: Promise resolving to boolean

-Note: Returns false on network errors
+Note: Returns false on network errors.
+Can be overridden for CDN-specific existence checks

 Type Definitions